haonan-li/TWM-metonymy-resolution/README.md

 # Target Word Masking for Location Metonymy Resolution

+Code for the paper [Target Word Masking for Location Metonymy Resolution](metonymy_resolution_long.pdf) published in COLING 2020.

 ## Abstract
  Existing metonymy resolution approaches rely on features extracted from external resources like dictionaries and hand-crafted lexical